Carson, California: Primary and secondary schools

-Carson is served by the Los Angeles Unified School District.
+Most of Carson is served by the Los Angeles Unified School District.
+A portion of Carson is in the Compton Unified School District.

-High schools serving portions of Carson include Carson High School in Carson, Rancho Dominguez Preparatory School in Long Beach, and Banning High School in the Wilmington area of Los Angeles.
+High schools serving LAUSD portions of Carson include Carson High School in Carson, Rancho Dominguez Preparatory School in Long Beach, and Banning High School in the Wilmington area of Los Angeles.
 The area is within Board District 8.

-Magnolia Science Academy-3, a public span school (serving grades 6-12) in Carson, is a Magnolia Public Schools campus.
+Magnolia Science Academy-3, a public span school (serving grades 6–12) in Carson, is a Magnolia Public Schools campus.

 Circa 2019 there were plans to open a campus of the charter school Ganas Academy on the campus of the LAUSD public school Catskill Avenue Elementary School, but there was opposition to this move.

 Although the California Academy of Mathematics and Science is located in Carson on the campus of California State University, Dominguez Hills, it is actually a part of the Long Beach Unified School District.
 The school accepts residents of LBUSD, Compton USD, portions of LAUSD (including sections serving Carson), and other districts.

+Public libraries

+LA County Library operates the Carson Branch.